xcat2/confluent-docs/docs/confluentquickstart_el8.md

 Note that no particular name resolution solution is required, but this document suggests a basic strategy if no strategy is already in place.

-This document starts by building /etc/hosts.
+We start by building /etc/hosts.
 This may be done manually, or noderun can be used to quickly generate lines for /etc/hosts.
 First a dry run to make sure it looks correct:

     # noderun -n n1-n4 echo 172.30.0.{n1} {node} {node}.{dns.domain}
     172.30.0.1 n1 n1.mydomain.example